Cleft Lip and Palate

 Cleft Lip and Cleft Palate Causes

-The proper reason as to cleft deformities occur is still unknown.
-Although widely considered a congenital birth defect, cleft occurrences have seen among couples with no history of similar deformity in both maternal and paternal sides.
-Among other reasoning cleft lip and cleft palate causes are linked to:
+A particular reason for cleft deformities is still unknown.
+Although widely considered a congenital birth defect, cleft occurrences have also been observed in babies among couples with no history of similar deformity in both maternal and paternal sides.
+Among others causes cleft lip and cleft palate are linked to:

 - Lack of optimum folic acid intake during pregnancy.